havardgulldahl/jottalib/README.md

 These are extras you would install if you need it:

   * `pip install jottacloudclient[FUSE]` for a Fuse client (see below)
-  * `pip install jottacloudclient[monitor]` for a tool to contiually monitor a folder on your system (see below)
+  * `pip install jottacloudclient[monitor]` for a tool to continually monitor a folder on your system (see below)
   * `pip install jottalib[Qt]` for developers wanting to use the Qt models

-## How to get started

-Export your Jottacloud username and password to the running environment.
-Running macosx or linux, it would normally go like this:

-    export JOTTACLOUD_USERNAME="yourusername"
-    export JOTTACLOUD_PASSWORD="yourpassword"

-## Crontab client

-The **main use case** for Jottacloud customers is probably a (headless) client that works the same way as the official clients.
-That is, a program that automatically mirrors every file in some paths and keeps a file-by-file copy up to date in the cloud.
-That way you'll get a tried and tested, cross-platform backup solution.

-Take a look at `jottacloudclientscanner.py` from `jottacloudclient`, which will scan through a local file tree and make sure the online tree is in sync.
-And when you get it up and running, add it to your `crontab` / `schtasks.exe` and enjoy some fresh air.
-Your files are safe!
-(But who knows about your cat photos)

-## FUSE client, a.k.a.
-Virtual jottacloud file system

-This will "mount" jottacloud as a folder on your system, allowing you to use your normal file system utilities to browse your account.

-*Note* Being a remote mounted folder, it won't be anywhere as snappy as a locally synchronised folder.
-Since everything has to go over the network, and Jottacloud never intended for this kind of use, the **performance will probably make you sad**.

-0. Install necessary stuff:

-       `pip install jottacloudclient[FUSE]`

-1. Create a folder where you want your Jottacloud file system:

-       `mkdir $HOME/jottafs`

-2. Run fuse **as a normal user**:

-       `jottafuse.py $HOME/jottafs`

-## QT models

-Take a look at `jottalib.qt`, where you'll find a JFSModel(QtGui.QStandardItemModel) class and various JFSNode(QtGui.QStandardItem) classes to match the jottacloud api.
-Using these classes you'll hopefully be able to focus on the UI/UX and leave the plumbing to jottalib.

-Remember to `pip install jottalib[Qt]` first.

-## jottashare.py

-A simple command line script to easily upload and share a file at a public, secret URI

-Usage:

-	jottashare.py <some great file you need to share>

-## Duplicity backend
+## Documentation

-The goal is to integrate JottaCloud with [duplicity](http://duplicity.nongnu.org/).
-Then we can run automated backups and store them in the JottaCloud.
+To help both end users and developers to get started, a lot of use cases are [covered in the wiki](https://github.com/havardgulldahl/jottalib/wiki).

 ## Authors

 The library was initiated by havard@gulldahl.no, but **a project like this needs a lot of community love**.
-Luckily patches, suggestions and comments are trickling in, take a look at [authors.md](authors.md) for the full picture.
+Luckily patches, suggestions and comments are trickling in, take a look at [authors.md](AUTHORS.md) for the full picture.

 If you notice something wrong, need some new functionality or want to participate, [let us know about it!](https://github.com/havardgulldahl/jottalib/issues/)

 We need coders, quality assurance and power users alike, so if you want to lend a hand, don't hesitate to open a new issue.
-Your help will be much appreciated.
+Your help will be much appreciated!

+If you want to chat about a bug or ask a general question, you'll find the core contributors [in the gitter.im room](https://gitter.im/havardgulldahl/jottalib).